 Reykjanes Peninsula, south of Reykjavik is an area full of lava fields, rugged coastlines and mountains.
-It is best known for The Blue Lagoon and Keflavik airport and is also the site of the recent eruption of Geldingadalur Volcano.
+It is best known for The Blue Lagoon and Keflavik airport and is also the site of the eruption of Geldingadalur Volcano in 2021 and the recent eruption a little to the north of this in Merardalir [Fagradalsfjall Volcano] in August 2022.

-We drove through there as an alternative way to the airport from the east.
+On our first visit we drove here as an alternative way to the airport from the east.
 The weather was so atrocious that we could not really leave the car to explore so had to content ourselves with the fabulous views from our seats.
 We hardly saw any traffic in this area, despite being so near the airport.

 Seltún Hot Springs [Krýsuvík]

-You can stop here on the way to the volcano, but the springs are not suitable for a dip- way too hot and dangerous!
+You can stop here on the way from Reykjavik to the Blue Lagoon or the volcano sites, but the springs are not suitable for a dip- way too hot and dangerous!
 You can’t miss them as they are steaming just by the main road with the impressive Krýsuvík Lake on the other side.
 You can walk on a path through the geothermal area.

 The water is bubbling and steaming around you and is rather smelly as it’s giving off sulphur.
 The whole experience is rather amazing as it feels [and smells] like you are on another planet.